Top 10 Best Irish Boxers Of All Time

 McCullough didn’t go down once in his career as an amateur or pro.
 Even when he fought elite knockout merchants above his natural weight, such as Erik Morales and Prince Naseem Hamed.
 Betting on fighters like McCullough to go the distance would have been profitable throughout his career.
 The over/under betting markets for McCullough were especially rewarding, given the level of opposition he went the 12-round distance with.

-The fact he’s one of the few domestic fighters to have won a legitimate world title and an Olympic medal means that he’s a no-brainer for us.
+The fact that he’s one of the few domestic fighters to have won a legitimate world title and an Olympic medal means that he’s a no-brainer for us.

 6. Kellie Harrington